Common Terms in Procurement

-Comparative bidding is the process of soliciting cost/project proposals for products, services or works from “bidders".
-The selection criteria must be established and communicated in advance to potential bidders.
-For procurements of higher amounts, more information is usually required to objectively evaluate and justify cost effectiveness.
-A documented comparison of prices and purchase conditions should be carried out prior to the purchase itself.
+For higher amounts, more information is required to objectively evaluate and justify the best quality-price ratio.
+In order to do so, a documented comparison of prices and purchase conditions must be carried out prior to the purchase itself.

-Once the terms of the purchase request have been agreed, an official and detailed RFQ must be prepared in writing, which will be sent to multiple suppliers (most organisations use at least three different suppliers), or the sufficient number of candidates to ensure genuine competition.
-The RFQ should ideally set a date for the offer’s delivery, list the technical specifications, and detail the selection criteria that will apply to the process.
-In the event that the minimum number of quotes cannot be obtained, as a good practice the purchaser should attach copies of the quote requests sent to the different suppliers as evidence all efforts were taken properly.
+Once the terms of the purchase request have been agreed, an official and detailed RFQ must be prepared in writing, which will be sent to at least 3 different suppliers, or the sufficient number of candidates to ensure a genuine competition.
+The RFQ must set a date for the offer’s delivery, all the technical specification and selection criteria that will apply in the process.
+In the event that three quotes cannot be obtained, the purchaser will attach the quote requests sent to the different suppliers to justify that it was not possible to collect the three quotations.
 All quotations must be complete and must clearly indicate the name and address of the suppliers, as well as the offer validity.

 Dossier of Information